| |

 As life goes on, you will hardly find a time when you're standing still.
 Whether you are in a changing moment of your life, or dealing with a problem, or you are busy striving for something better, you can use positive thinking to see your life under a positive light.

-Positive thinking about your life is helpful to put anything in perspective and to balance what we normally think are terrible situations.
+Positive thinking about your life is helpful to put anything in perspective and to balance what we normally consider as terrible situations.

-You can use positive thinking to create a better life.
+You can use positive thinking to create a better life, little by little.

 Positive thinking about your life